SMSPIRITUALITY—MEDIA

 Where to encounter it

-Sadhguru's *Inner Engineering: A Yogi's Guide to Joy* treats the yamasasteya included — as the operating curriculum rather than as a historical preamble, grounding the five restraints in the Śaiva yogic stream of southern India and treating not-taking as the condition under which the inner experiment can be conducted at all.
-The Inner Engineering Online course carries the same instruction into the practice-side.
-Sadhguru's longer-form lectures, his talk on disability and spiritual practice and the talk on unlocking the mind's full potential make the operative claim about asteya without naming the technical Sanskrit: the recurring move is to treat ethics not as imposed rule but as the conditions under which what the practice points at becomes accessible.
-Paramahansa Yogananda's *Autobiography of a Yogi* belongs to the parallel *kriyā-yoga* lineage and treats the eight-limb architecture — yama and niyama included — as the operating system on which the more esoteric techniques run; the Autobiography's treatment of the renunciate vow includes the structural shift away from the gesture of acquiring as a precondition of the practice the book records.
-Jon Kabat-Zinn's *Full Catastrophe Living* programme carries the same observation in the secular MBSR register without naming the Sanskrit: the clinical effectiveness of mindfulness practice depends on the practitioner being able to register what is actually present in their attention rather than what they are reaching toward, and the underlying observation about acquisitive habit and its drag on the attention is the same one the Sūtras organise the yama around.
-The companion *ahiṃsā*, *satya*, *brahmacarya* and *aparigraha* entries map the rest of the yama curriculum asteya sits inside.
+Sadhguru's *Inner Engineering* treats the yamas, asteya included, as the operating curriculum rather than as historical preamble.
+It grounds the five restraints in the Śaiva yogic stream of southern India and treats not-taking as the condition under which the inner experiment can be conducted at all.
+The Inner Engineering Online course carries the same instruction into practice.
+Sadhguru's longer-form lectures, his talk on disability, and the talk on unlocking the mind make the operative claim about asteya without naming the technical Sanskrit: the recurring move is to treat ethics not as imposed rule but as the conditions under which what the practice points at becomes accessible.
+Paramahansa Yogananda's *Autobiography of a Yogi* belongs to the parallel *kriyā-yoga* lineage.
+It treats the eight-limb architecture as the operating system for more esoteric techniques; the Autobiography's treatment of the renunciate vow includes the structural shift away from the gesture of acquiring as a precondition of the practice the book records.
+Jon Kabat-Zinn's Full Catastrophe Living carries the same observation in the secular MBSR register without naming the Sanskrit: clinical effectiveness of mindfulness practice depends on the practitioner registering what is actually present rather than what they are reaching toward.
+The underlying observation about acquisitive habit and its drag on attention is the same one the Sūtras organise the yama around.
+The companion *ahiṃsā*, *satya*, *brahmacarya*, and *aparigraha* entries map the rest of the yama curriculum.